dyorg/vophper/README.md

 # Vophper

-Vophper é uma ORM para PHP criado em meados de 2010 apenas como estudo de caso.
-Recomendo o uso somente para estudo.

-O objetivo é facilitar as interações com o banco de dados, através da criação de classes de mapeamento do banco de dados, e permitir a manipulação de dados utilizando somente objetos, evitando a escrita de scripts SQL e ataques de injeção de SQL.

-Vophper é um acrônimo para *V*alue *O*bject *PHP* P*er*sistence Library.

-O núcleo de Vophper é o ADOdb5, uma biblioteca de abstração de banco de dados. http://adodb.sourceforge.net/

-Operações disponíveis
+Vophper is a ORM framework PHP 4.x created in 2010 just to study.

+Vophper is a acronym of **V**alue **O**bject **PHP** P**er**sistence Library.

+The objective was make easier interations with database, through mapped database objects using Value Object pattern, so avoid write scrips SQL and SQL injections.

+The Vophper core is the ADOdb5, a database abstraction library. http://adodb.sourceforge.net/

+Operations availables
 SELECT
 INSERT
 UPDATE
 DELETE

-Cláusulas disponíveis
+Clausures availables
 JOIN
 WHERE
 GROUP BY
 ORDER BY
 LIMIT

-Padrões adotados
+Design patterns adopteds
 Factory
 VO (Value Object)

 Author

-Criado em 2010 por Dyorg Almeida, a full-stack web developer expert and entrepreneur.
+Created by Dyorg Almeida, a full-stack web developer and PHP expert.
-Dyorg is founder and CTO of Rabbiit, a brazilian startup that develops a simple productivity management and time tracking software.
+Today Dyorg ia the founder and CTO of Rabbiit, a brazilian startup that develops a simple productivity management and time tracking software.
+http://rabbiit.com - Sign up free  (available only in portuguese for now)